getodk/docs/aggregate-install.rst

 .. tip::

    Beginning with Java 7 Update 51, there are security level settings that may prevent the upload tool from running.
-A reported work-around is to add the file: path (e.g., file:///) to the Exception Site list.
+A reported workaround is to add the file: path (e.g., file:///) to the Exception Site list.

-- Enter the gmail account in the upload tool that you specified to use the App Engine.
+- Enter the Gmail account in the upload tool that you specified to use the App Engine.
 This will enable the :guilabel:`Get Token` button.

 .. image:: /img/aggregate-install/get-token.*
    :alt: Image showing the window for upload tool to enter the email id and get a token.

 - Click the :guilabel:`Get Token` button.Two things happen after this:-

-    - Your default browser will open to a Google site (accounts.google.com) where you are asked to choose a gmail account (select the account specified by you to use the App Engine), and then approve allowing "Google App Engine appcfg" to View and manage your AppEngine instances and datastores.
+    - Your default browser will open to a Google site (accounts.google.com) where you are asked to choose a Gmail account (select the account specified by you to use the App Engine), and then approve allowing "Google App Engine appcfg" to View and manage your AppEngine instances and datastores.
 Click :guilabel:`Allow`.
 This will take you to a screen with instructions to copy a code.
     - At the same time, a pop-up dialog should be displayed by the upload tool.

     .. tip::

-      - If the pop-up dialog does not show, close the upload tool and open a file browser or Finder window on the directory you specified for the installer to place its files.
-Navigate into the ODK Aggregate directory.
+      - If the pop-up dialog does not show, close the upload tool and open a file browser or Finder window in the directory you specified for the installer to place its files.
+Navigate to the ODK Aggregate directory.
       - If on Windows, double-click the :file:`ODKAggregateAppEngineUpdater.jar` file.
       - If on Mac OSX, double-click the uploadAggregateToAppEngine.app file.
       - If on Linux, open a bash shell and run uploadAggregateToAppEngine.sh.
 These should all re-launch the upload tool.